aaronparker/evergreen/docs/issues.md

 Occasionally `Get-EvergreenApp -Name "CitrixWorkspaceApp"` may not return the latest version of the Citrix Workspace app.
 This is due to Citrix making changes to the update feed at `https://downloadplugins.citrix.com/ReceiverUpdates/Prod/catalog_win.xml` to throttle or prevent automatic rollout of the latest Workspace app.
 The only recourse is to wait until Citrix corrects the update feed to include the latest version of the Workspace app again.

+### FileZilla

+`FileZilla` does not return application version data on PowerShell Core.
+This function does work on Windows PowerShell.

 ### GhislerTotalCommander

-Supports Windows platforms only - this application relies on `Resolve-DnsName` which is not available under PowerShell 6+ on macOS or Linux.
+This application function works OK without additional requirements on Windows, but requires the `DnsClient-PS` on macOS or Linux.

 ### LibreOffice